MatthewS65537/M4/README.md

 ## Task List
 Below is a list of the tasks that we have implemented:
-1. EEG-TEXT MATCHING
+1. EEG-TEXT MATCHING (ETM, Pretrained)
-2. EEG-IMAGE MATCHING
+2. EEG-IMAGE MATCHING (EIM, Pretrained)
-3. EEG-TEXT GENERATION
+3. EEG-TEXT GENERATION (TEXT-GEN)
-4. EEG-IMAGE GENERATION
+4. EEG-IMAGE GENERATION (IMG-GEN)
-5. EEG-SENTIMENT CLASSIFICATION
+5. EEG-SENTIMENT CLASSIFICATION (SENT-CLASS)
-6. EEG-IMAGE CLASSIFICATION
+6. EEG-IMAGE CLASSIFICATION (IMG-CLASS)

 ## Train
 ### With Pretrain